Demaurr/random-media-player/Documentations/documentation.md

 Special thanks to the developers of the Tkinter and python-vlc libraries and [makeuseof](https://www.makeuseof.com/python-video-media-player-how-to-build/) site for their contributions to open-source software.

 ## Future Enhancements
-* Add the stats displaying For better and Quick Watchtime analysis.
+* Displaying properties for each media files.
+* Sorting my Duration or giving the user Duration related info.
+* Record Sessions info for better time management.